-A common belief widespread in the West is the notion that the meat regularly available at secular grocery stores, restaurants, and butcher shops is Halal because it falls under the ruling of meat of “Ahlul Kitab,” or “People of the Book.”
-After all, in Surah Ma’idah, Allah the Exalted says: “And the food of those who were given the Scripture is lawful for you.”1 On this verse, there has been unanimous consensus amongst the scholars that “those given the Scripture” refers to Christians and Jews.
+A common belief widespread in the West is the notion that the meat regularly available at secular grocery stores, restaurants, and butcher shops is Halal because it falls under the ruling of the meat of “Ahlul Kitab” or “People of the Book.”
+After all, in Surah Ma’idah, Allah ﷻ says: “And the food of those who were given the Scripture is lawful for you.”1 On this verse, there has been unanimous consensus amongst the scholars that “those given the Scripture” refers to Christians and Jews.

 An analysis of these two issues below will lead us to gain a further understanding Insha’Allah.

 The first point can quite thoroughly be answered on the notion of doubt.
 This will first be addressed from a theoretical perspective, and then at a practical level.
 If for the time being we assume that there are certain criteria (to be explained in the response to inquiry #2) for the slaughter of “People of the Book”, how much certainty does should be in a Muslim’s mind that the criteria are being mentioned?
 On this issue, there exist two extremes.
 One group of individuals claim that if a society has people with Christian names, that is enough to assume that they slaughter their meat in accordance with the necessary criteria.
 The second extreme claims that one must witness the slaughter of the Christian/Jew in person in order to consider their meat Halal.
-However, as Allah The Exalted says in Chapter 2, Verse 143:
+However, as Allah ﷻ says in the Qur’an:

-A’diy Ibn Hatim narrates that he said, “O Rasulullah, I sent my dog and found another dog with him.
+A’diy Ibn Hatim narrates that he said: “O Rasulullah, I sent my dog and found another dog with him.
 I do not know which of the two dogs caught the animal.”
-Rasulullah said to him, “Don’t eat from this animal because you recited the name of Allah on your animal and you did not recite the name of Allah on the other animal.”3
+The Prophet ﷺ said to him: “Don’t eat from this animal because you recited the name of Allah on your animal and you did not recite the name of Allah on the other animal.”3

 If you find it [hunting game] drowned in water, do not eat it because you do not know whether the water or your arrow killed.4